What happened at the launch of The British Pop Archive in Manchester?

 .

-Some people were not at my photoshoot who should’ve been: NIhal Arthanayake is not there.
+Some people were not at my photoshoot who should’ve been there: NIhal Arthanayake is not there.
 Rowetta is not there Karen Gabay was ill, Johnny Jay isn’t there and neither is Arun Ghosh.
 Neither is Benji Reid or Rohan Heath.
 Barry Adamson isn’t there either and neither is Hewan Clarke or Segun Lee French.
 The painter Michael Browne isn’t there.
 Hetain Patel isn’t there either.
 Nor Segun

-A disproportionate amount of the people in my photo carry stories of default ostracism, disappearing evidence and preclusion.
+Why didn’t I say anything at the time back in 2022?
+Was it because I was in the final days as Chancellor at the University of Manchester and I didn’t want this to be the news?
+A disproportionate amount of the people in my photo, and in the city, carry stories of default ostracism, disappearing evidence and preclusion: the attributes of racism.
 They are told they are being ‘negative’ if they identify it.
-It’s nuts because they are all, every single one of them, positive people.
+They are all, every single one of them, positive people.
 Just look at their beautiful faces.

 I will end on this.
 There were two young women in my John Rylands Photo Shoot.
 They are Ronke Jane and Adeola Adelakun.
 They produce Black Creative Trailblazers at Aviva Studios.
 Here they are talking to Nihal Arthanayake at there event this Saturday night in 2025 .